baspete/node-red-contrib-predix-timeseries/predix-timeseries-setup.md

+# How to set up a Predix Time Series Microservice for access by Node-RED

 The simplest way to set up a stand alone time series microservice on predix is to use a placeholder "Hello World: front end app.

 This involves: